Complete Golf Store Business Logo

 • Getting comfortable with different types of swings.

-The takeaway is the stage that comes right before the backswing when the clubhead starts moving away from the golf ball until it becomes parallel to the ground.
-This means that it's the starting point of your actual swing.
-To practice takeaway, a golfer must first learn how to properly take away without losing his balance.
-This will allow them to have better control over their body throughout the entire swing.
+To practice takeaway, you must first learn how to properly take away without losing your balance.
+This will allow you to have better control over your body throughout the entire swing.
 The best way to do this is through proper alignment.

 How Do Beginners Learn the Golf Swing?